maanmuca/prueba-imaginamos/README.md

-To run the application...
-run npm install
-To run test using jest.jest
+To run the application run...npm install...To run test using jest.js...npm jest
-npm jest